Oleg Orlov: Biography

-Oleg Orlov was born on April 4, 1953 to the Orlov family.
-His father, Pyotr Mikhailovich, was a graduate of MEPHI (Moscow Engineer Physical Institute) and an engineer; his mother, Svetlana Nikolaevna, was a graduate of MGU (Moscow State University) philological faculty and a school teacher.
-The 20th convention of the Communist Party Congress, which in 1956 condemned a cult of Stalin worshipers and revealed information on the crimes of Stalin's regime, had a strong impact on Oleg's father.
-From that time on, according to Oleg Orlov, his father became a determined opponent of communism.
-In the kitchen of their Moscow apartment many people would often gather to hold political conversations, argue, and listen to songs of bards.
+Oleg Orlov was born on April 4, 1953, to the Orlov family.
+His father, Pyotr Mikhailovich, was a graduate of Moscow Engineering Physics Institute (MEPHI) and worked as an engineer; his mother, Svetlana Nikolaevna, was a graduate of Moscow State University (MGU) philological faculty and a school teacher.
+As a young man, Pyotr Mikhailovich served in army during the World War II and in that time he joined the Communist Party and was an avid communist.
+Yet 20th Congress of the Communist Party, which in 1956 condemned a cult of Stalin and revealed information on the crimes of Stalinism, had a strong impact on Oleg's father.
+From that time on, according to Oleg Orlov, his father became a determined opponent of the Communism.
+People frequently met in the kitchen of their Moscow apartment to hold political conversations, discuss socio-political matters, and listen to songs of bards.

-Having not succeeded in getting into MGU on his first try, Oleg Orlov became a student of the agricultural Timiryazevsky Academy.
-After successfully completing three courses in the academy he transferred to the biology faculty at MGU.
-Upon finishing his studies he worked for the Institute of Plant Physiology at the Academy of Sciences of the USSR.
+Having not succeeded in getting into Moscow State University (MGU) on his first try, Oleg Orlov became a student of the Agrarian University – Moscow Timiryazev Agricultural Academy, where he completed three years with very good results.
+Then he transferred to the biology faculty at MGU.
+Upon finishing his studies he worked for the Institute of Plant Physiology at the Academy of Sciences of the Soviet Union.
+He was fascinated with mixotrophs and planned to pursue a career in biology.

+In the Plant Physiology Institute Orlov met his future wife, Tatyana.

+Beginning of the human rights work

-During the course of his work at the institute—after the start of the war in Afghanistan in 1979—Orlov made himself a primitive copy machine (hectograph), and for two years posted political leaflets dedicated to the war, the situation in Poland, and the activity of the movement “Solidarity.”
+After the start of the war in Afghanistan in 1979 Orlov made himself a primitive copy machine (hectograph), and for two years put up political leaflets dedicated to the war, the situation in Poland, and the activity of the Solidarity (Solidarność) movement.

-Orlov and Memorial

-In 1988 Orlov became a member of the initiative group “Memorial:” a group dedicated to supporting the rehabilitation of victims of political repression in the USSR, publicizing the facts of mass human rights infringements in the USSR, establishing monuments to the victims of political repression, creating a museum and library devoted to the theme of political repression, and freeing of political prisoners.
+After two years of his solitary activism, in 1988 Orlov joined an initiative group “Memorial”: a group dedicated to supporting the rehabilitation of victims of political repression in the Soviet Union, publicizing the facts of mass human rights infringements in the USSR, establishing monuments to the victims of political repression, creating a museum and library devoted to the theme of political repression, and freeing of political prisoners.

-Subsequently, the All-Union, voluntary, historic-educational society “Memorial” was formed on the basis of the original initiative group.
-Orlov became the coordinator of the elective committee for “Memorial”.
-From 1988-1989 he actively participated in the preparatory and founding congresses of “Memorial”.
+Subsequently, the All-union, voluntary, historic-educational society “Memorial” was formed on the basis of the original initiative group.
+Orlov became one of the founders of historical and educational part of prodemocratic groups, which later became a core of “Memorial”.
+From 1988–1989 he actively participated in the preparatory and founding congresses of “Memorial”.
 The movement was registered in 1991 and later was renamed to the International Historic-Educational Human Rights and Charity Organization “Memorial”.
 Orlov became one of the trustees of the organization.